pramit2020/Twitter-data-modelling-by-self-attentive-Hawkes-model-/README.md

-Here we pulled some tweets from the Twitter API and used a self-attentive Hawkes model to fit the data.
+In this repo, we pulled some tweets from the Twitter API and used a self-attentive Hawkes model to fit the data.
+The Hawkes model explains the self-exciting nature of the process and we borrow tools from deep learning, such as transformers and self-attentive models to model the intensity.
+Finally, the process is fitted using maximum likelihood estimation by writing a PyTorch optimization module.